 A disaster relief payment.

-There are additional characteristics a payment must meet to qualify for exclusion under sources b & c.
+There are additional characteristics a payment must meet to qualify for exclusion under sources 2 & 3.
 Please contact SAB to determine if your payment qualifies for one of these exclusions.

 D. Backup Withholding

 The IRS states that backup withholding is required in the case of any reportable payment if: